mattermost/docs/source/administration/upgrade.md

       3. If you're using local file storage, back up the location where files are stored.
       4. Verify your backups are successful.
 4. Install new version
-      1. Double check that your database has been backed up, as the database upgrade to 3.x from 2.x cannot be reversed.
+      1. Double check that your database and configuration file has been backed up, as the database upgrade to 3.x from 2.x cannot be reversed.
       2. Run `tar -xvzf mattermost-team-X.X.X-linux-amd64.tar.gz` to decompress the upgraded version and replace the current version of Mattermost on disk, where `X.X.X` is the version number to which you are upgrading.
+5. Restore the state of your server
+      1. Copy the backed up version of `config.json` in place of the default `config.json`.
+6. Upgrade your database
-      3. Run `./platform -upgrade_db_30` to upgrade your database from 2.x to 3.x
+      1. Run `./platform -upgrade_db_30` to upgrade your database from 2.x to 3.x
          - You will be asked `Have you performed a database backup?
 (YES/NO):`
              - If you have not backed up your database, enter `NO` and then backup your database
              - If you have verified your database has been backed up, enter `YES`